BOI Reporting No Longer Required for Businesses Created in U.S.

 What is beneficial ownership information reporting?

 Beneficial ownership information includes identifying information (e.g., name) of the individuals who own or control a business.
-BOI reporting mandates that individuals of certain businesses report this information to the Financial Crimes Enforcement Network (FinCEN)—a bureau of the U.S. Department of the Treasury.
+BOI reporting mandates that individuals of foreign businesses report this information to the Financial Crimes Enforcement Network (FinCEN)—a bureau of the U.S. Department of the Treasury.

 The Corporate Transparency Act (CTA) of 2021 established these BOI reporting requirements to counter illegal activities, including: